Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-Here, we further elaborate on the challenges presented in Section \ref{sec:Introduction}, with a focus on GP modeling of a single closed curve and its shape (class).
-A basic discussion of GPs can be found in the Supplementary Materials \ref{sec:SOGP} and \citet{williams2006gaussian}.
+In this section, we propose a multiple-output GP model to fit a collection of closed curves, which addresses the challenges presented in Section \ref{sec:Introduction}.
+A basic discussion of GPs can be found in the Supplementary Material \ref{sec:SOGP} and \citet{luo2019sparse}.